ashuabhi-github/Pd_Challenge/README.md

 ### III-2.
 Notebooks:

-     - `Data Extraction.ipynb`: This is the notebook file extract signals from these zip folders
+     - `Data Extraction.ipynb`: This notebook extract signals from these zip folders

 	- `Part1-till hurst-CISPD.ipynb`: This notebook file contains the signal processing and time and frequency domain features with pipeline for Cispd patient.